dotnet/AspNetCore.Docs/aspnet/config-builder.md

 Configuration builders:

-* Are available in .Net Framework .Net 4.7.1 and later.
+* Are available in .NET Framework 4.7.1 and later.
 * Provide a flexible mechanism for reading configuration values.
 * Address some of the basic needs of apps as they move into a container and cloud focused environment.
-* Can be used to improve protection of configuration data by drawing from sources previously unavailable (like Azure Key Vault, or environment variables) in the .Net configuration system.
+* Can be used to improve protection of configuration data by drawing from sources previously unavailable (for example, Azure Key Vault and environment variables) in the .NET configuration system.

 ## Key/value configuration builders

-A common scenario that can be handled by configuration builders is to provide a basic key/value replacement mechanism for config sections that follow a key/value pattern.
-Although the .Net Framework concept of ConfigurationBuilders is not limited to any particular config sections or patterns, many of the configuration builders available in `Microsoft.Configuration.ConfigurationBuilders` (at github<link> and nuget<search link?>) work within this basic key/value pattern.
+A common scenario that can be handled by configuration builders is to provide a basic key/value replacement mechanism for configuration sections that follow a key/value pattern.
+The .NET Framework concept of ConfigurationBuilders is not limited to specific configuration sections or patterns.
+However, many of the configuration builders in `Microsoft.Configuration.ConfigurationBuilders` ( [github](https://github.com/aspnet/MicrosoftConfigurationBuilders), NuGet[https://www.nuget.org/packages?q=Microsoft.Configuration.ConfigurationBuilders]) work within the key/value pattern.

 ## Key/value configuration builders settings